FkLaagom/LyricsScraper/README.md

 # LyricsScraper
-A simple app that scrapes and displays lyrics to Spotify in a Console-UI One of my first apps ever made..😅
+A simple app that scrapes and displays lyrics to Spotify in a Console-UI.
+One of my first apps ever made..😅

 ### Example: